ImageMagick/Usage-Markdown/anim_opt/index.md

 > That is only using immediate pixel counts for its decision.
 >
 > A recursive algorithm, one that makes a choice, then see what the best final size of the animation that results from that choice, (including recursive choices further along) can produce a guaranteed best optimization.
-> However, it could also be a extremely slow operator, and for a large animation could take years to make the final decision.
+> However, it could also be an extremely slow operator, and for a large animation could take years to make the final decision.
 > It would also need to include [compression optimization](#compress_opt") choices, as these could affect the final outcome.
 > In other words, while such an algorithm could guarantee the best optimization, it does so at a heavy computational cost.
 >